Would you like to improve your employment prospects?

-We thought that Members, students and friends might like to see the Newsletter we prepared for our AGM on 31st March – which of course we weren’t able to hold, due to the current crisis.
-We produced it anyway – it contains news, gossip, student stories and a message from our undaunted Chairman.
+We thought that Members, students and friends might like to see the Newsletters we prepared for our AGM in March – the first one we were able to hold face-to-face for some time.
+It contains news, gossip, student stories and a cheering message from our undaunted Chairman.

 It’s best look at in two-page booklet mode.
+We’ve also added some back numbers, still worth a read.
 Please enjoy!

 About us and our history